 Saqqara and Memphis

-On a day trip, we were able to see Memphis and Saqqara, around 2.5 hours drive south of Giza.
+On a day trip, we visited Memphis and Saqqara, around a 2.5-hour drive south of Giza.

-Memphis is the ancient capital – where more artefacts have been found and put on display, like the huge statue of Rameses II, and where many more are still being discovered.
+Memphis is the ancient capital – where more artifacts have been found and put on display, like the massive statue of Rameses II, and where many more are still being uncovered.

 - Opening hours: 09:00 – 17:00